big-data-europe/mu-query-rewriter/readme.md

 - `MU_SPARQL_ENDPOINT`: SPARQL read endpoint URL.
 Default: http://database:8890/sparql in Docker, and http://localhost:8890/sparql outside Docker.`.
 - `MU_SPARQL_UPDATE_ENDPOINT`: SPARQL update endpoint.
 Same defaults as preceding.
 - `PORT`: the port to run the application on, defaults to 8890.
+- `PLUGIN`: plugin filename (without '.scm' extension), to be loaded from `/config` in Docker and `./config/rewriter` locally.
+- `CACHE_QUERY_FORMS`: when "true" (default), will cache query forms.
+This feature is experimental (see below).
+- `CALCULATE_ANNOTATIONS`: when "true" (default), annotations will be calculated and returned in the headers.
+- `QUERY_ANNOTATIONS`: when "true" (default), variable annotations will be queried in the database.
+- `SEND_DELTAS`: when "true" and a subscribers.json file is provided, will send deltas.
+- `DEBUG`: when "true", run Scheme code interpreted.
+- `DEBUG_LOGGING`: when "true", turn on verbose debug logging (mostly timing and performance).
-- `MESSAGE_LOGGING`: turns logging on or off.
+- `MESSAGE_LOGGING`: turns basic logging on or off.
 - `PRINT_SPARQL_QUERIES`: when "true", print all SPARQL queries.

-- `CALCULATE_ANNOTATIONS`: when "true" (default), annotations will be calculated and returned in the headers
-- `PLUGIN`: plugin filename, must be located in the `/config` directory (in Docker).
+These can also be set in the plugin file using the Scheme API below.

 ### Example docker-compose file